 Banks to Issue NIN Cards to Nigerians

-The Federal Government says Nigerians can now request their commercial banks issue them with a debit card that doubles as their national identity card.
+The Federal Government says Nigerians can now request their commercial banks issue them with a debit card that doubles as their NIN cards.

 Prof Isa Pantami, Minister of Communications and Digital Economy, disclosed this on Wednesday in Abuja.
 He said this issuance comes at no cost.